vekexasia/nodejs-googleglass-mirror-api/README.md

       console.log(err.statusCode); // err will also contain other usefull infos like response headers console.log(data); //string - contains the response body } else {
-      // timeline added. dataStr should contain a timeline resource which should be ~ equal to the one we passed.
-      // since data is string
-      var dataObj = JSON.parse(data);
+      // data is string.
+Should be converted to json before using it var dataObj = JSON.parse(data);
-      // ...
-    }
+      // now dataObj should be a timelineResource with the mods applied }
   }
 );